-- How can you help her achieve it or solve it?
+- How can you help them achieve it or solve it?

 Thinking is hard.
 Most people don’t want to do it.

-They look at your copy and want to understand what is it that you’re offering here.
-If it’s not obvious in first seconds, they will move on.
+They look at your copy and want to understand what you’re offering.
+If it’s not obvious in the first few seconds, they’ll move on.

 5. AVOID ALL CAPS AND DON’T USE EXCLAMATION MARKS!!!

-There are no good reasons to put your text in all-capital-letters.
-Putting a lot of words in all caps or all bold slows down reading, comprehension, and interest.
+There are no good reasons to put your text in all-capital letters.
+Putting a lot of words in all caps or bold slows down reading, comprehension, and interest.

-Since there are more shape differences with lower case letters than with capitals, texts in lower case are recognized faster than all caps.
+Lower-case letters have more shape differences than capital letters.
+Text in lower case is recognized faster than all caps.

-Also, using more than one exclamation mark in a row shows you’re 12 years old.
-Nobody wants your stuff more just because you add exclamation marks.
+Also, using more than one exclamation mark in a row just shows that you’re 12 years old.
+Nobody wants your stuff more because you add exclamation marks.
 Au contraire.

 If you want people to read your text, make it readable.
-Even the most interesting copy in the world is not read if the readability is poor.
+The most interesting copy in the world will go unread if the readability is poor.

 Key things to improve readability:

-- Use sub-headlines as much as you can (at least after every 2 paragraphs)
+- Use sub-headlines as much as you can (at least after every two or three paragraphs);

 - Use images to break text apart.
 People read more if patterns are broken.

-- Dark text on a light background, ideally black text on white background.
+- Use dark text on a light background (ideally black text on white background).

-They can always skip parts and click the “buy” button once they have the information they need.
-But if they read through the whole thing and they’re still not convinced or have questions, then you have a problem.
+Your readers can always skip parts of your sales copy and click “Buy” once they have the information they need.
+But if they read through the whole thing and they’re still not convinced or have questions, you have a problem.